nishimurakazusa/Analysis-of-data-by-dpMIG-seq/README.md

 # Analysis-of-data-by-dpMIG-seq
 <br>
-On this page, we deposited the code for the analysis of data obtained by dpMIG-seq.
+On this page, we deposited the code for the analysis of data obtained by dpMIG-seq. note that Github does not include raw sequence data, so sequence data downloaded from SRA must be placed in the rawdata folder for further analysis.

 ## 1. Performance comparison between dpMIG-seq and MIG-seq